rajsekhardas88/PinningSusceptibility/README.md

 # PinningSusceptibility
-AnalyisMD: Contains all the codes to calculate overlap function, grid overlap function both in two and three dimensions for random pinning and softpinning.
+#AnalyisMd: Contains all the codes to calculate overlap function, grid overlap function both in two and three dimensions for random pinning and softpinning.